 French is taught and assessed according to the four language-learning principles of reading, writing, listening and speaking, as well as looking at the culture of French-speaking countries.
 From 2017, learning a second language at Year 9 and Year 10 will be compulsory.
 The aim of the Year 9 course is to provide a general introduction to the language and build up students’ abilities to use and understand basic everyday phrases to describe themselves and their surroundings.
 In Year 10 the French course is extended to incorporate a wider range of topics and grammatical structures.
 The ability to develop communication skills remains a focus.
 In the senior school we offer the dual pathway to French students, meaning they have the option to study NCEA or CIE all the way to NCEA Level 3 or A2.

 The French Department organizes trips every two years.
-In 2016, WBHS joined with Mount Albert Grammar School for a four-week exchange at Sainte Croix High School in Paris.
+A trip around various sites in France took place in conjunction with Westlake Girls in April 2018.
+In 2016, Westlake Boys joined with Mount Albert Grammar School for a four-week exchange at Sainte Croix High School in Paris.

 Throughout the year, students are provided with opportunities to experience the French culture through various activities.
 We offer twice-yearly bakery days where boys get to sample the delights of French baking.
 They also watch movies in French to enhance their understanding of spoken French.